Sunday, June 30, 2019

 One thing I love is trolling the ST's massive archive of menu disks and Golden Dawn #44 features quite a few unexpected crackers.
 The first is Pop! by Manuel Castrillo of Bit Culture, a 1993 shareware game.
 The instructions are quite difficult but we're on Skuiskie Island and armed with a gas gun to kill lots of nasties!

-Pop! is a platformer which feels kinda like a weird mix of Pang and Monster Business.
-Actually, it's rather odd if I'm honest and certainly not what I expected to play.
+Pop! is a platformer that feels kinda like a weird mix of Pang and Monster Business.
+Actually, it's rather odd if I'm honest, and certainly not what I expected to play.
 Right from the start, you're thrown in at the deep end which means instant death.
 Why game developers think something like this is a good thing, I do not know.

 Stick with it and, after many pointless deaths, you will get the hang of things.
 Use your gun to gas these critters to Hell - they take a few hits!
 Enjoy their cute expressions but hurry up because they need to die before the time limit expires.
 The controls feel nice but are too slow, especially when trying to turn around in the frantic heat of battle.
 Interestingly, there is support for two players which adds a whole new level.